 Photograph Retouching Tutorial

-In this circumstance I've ongoing with curves and hue/saturation correction - image was moreover red.
-After that I've used differences to lighter image - I lighter image in midtones and added red and yellow.
+In this circumstance, I’ve ongoing with curves and hue/saturation correction – image was moreover red.
+After that, I’ve used differences to the lighter image – I lighter image in mid tones and added red and yellow.
 I catch this method exceptional whenever I obligate too dark image.

-Note: Some of the expansion images are fairly large and may take a instant to open.
+Note: Some of the expansion images are fairly large and may take an instant to open.
 Some will be fixed to 800 x 600 pixels, so some scrolling will be essential.

 Now is time to begin retouching.
-I have used heeling brush and cloning stamp to eliminate all blemishes and bigger imperfections on face.
-Heeling brush is also outstanding for removing ugly lines under the eyes.
+I have used healing brush and cloning stamp to eliminate all blemishes and bigger imperfections on the face.
+The heeling brush is also outstanding for removing ugly lines under the eyes.

-On this image I've usage it for reducing the nose with the "Pucker" tool and chin with the "Warp" tool and removing bumps on the neck.
+On this image, I’ve used it for reducing the nose with the “Pucker” tool and chin with the “Warp” tool and removing bumps on the neck.

-If I go too far with smooth out on some parts, I usage history brush with hardness about 15% and select snapshot I comparable the most, and then partially restore exact area.
-If this is not conceivable on some areas that came out too smooth, I use assortment and add noise filter to put on skin texture.
+If I go too far with smooth out on some parts, I usage history brush with hardness about 15% and select snapshot I comparable the most, and then partially restore the exact area.
+If this is not conceivable in some areas that came out too smooth, I use assortment and add a noise filter to put on skin texture.

 Do some for better output, final color adjustments if necessary and you are completed.